cal-itp/data-infra/warehouse/scripts/templates/ci_report.md

 Warehouse report 📦

-{% if new_models or changed_incremental_models %}
+{% if new_models or changed_or_downstream_incremental_models %}
 ### Checks/potential follow-ups

 Checks indicate the following action items may be necessary.
 {% if new_models -%}
 - [ ] For new models, do they all have a surrogate primary key that is tested to be not-null and unique?
 {%- endif %}
-{% if changed_incremental_models -%}
+{% if changed_or_downstream_incremental_models -%}
-- [ ] For changed incremental models, does the PR description identify whether a full refresh is needed for these tables?
+- [ ] For modified incremental models (or incremental models whose parents are modified), does the PR description identify whether a full refresh is needed for these tables?
 {%- endif %}
 {% endif %}